maheshgprasad/maheshgprasad/README.md

 ### Hi there, I'm Mahesh
 DevOps Engineer at IBM.
+Obtained my Post Graduate Diploma in DevOps from Caltech.

 ## About ME!
-- 🔭 currently working on a DevOps Project
+- 🔭 currently working on enhancing my skills
 - 🌱 learning everything 🐾
-- 👯 DevOps
+- 👯 Artificial Intelligence 🤖 and DevOps ♾️
 - 🥅 Goals: Kaizen❄
 - ⚡ Fun fact: I am a hobbyist photographer 📸 and an automobile enthusiast 🏎 and a backyard mechanic
 - 🌈 I try to incorporate the best practices of the automotive world in all of my projects.